Neural timescales from a computational perspective: Timescale as signatures of dynamics supporting network computation

-These principles extend to more complex deep learning-based network architectures, providing functional benefits on more difficult tasks.
-Instead of trainable and fixed time constants, they can be further made to be input-dependent via trained gating weights (similar to gated RNNs in DL, such as GRUs and LSTMs), which improves modeling of sequences with multiple timescales \cite{heinrich_learning_2020}.
-Furthermore, initializing gating parameters to reflect the distribution of timescales in the data improves performance on tasks involving memorizing and operating on long sequences \cite{tallec_chrono_2018}.
-Leveraging this observation, endowing LSTM units with a distribution of effective timescales constructed to match the power-law temporal dependency of natural language improves network performance in language modeling, especially long-range dependencies \cite{mahto2021multitimescale}.
-In parallel, these ``chrono initialized" LSTMs improved decoding of brain response to narrative text, as well as estimation of voxel-wise fMRI BOLD timescales along the cortical hierarchy in human subjects\cite{Jain2020-sq}, uniting potential principles of operation underlying both artificial and biological neural networks.
+These functional benefits may extend to deep learning models.
+Instead of trainable or fixed time constants, they can be further made to be input-dependent via gating parameters (similar to gated RNNs and LSTMs), which improves modeling of sequences with multiple timescales~\cite{heinrich_learning_2020}.
+Furthermore, initializing gating parameters to reflect the distribution of timescales in the data improves performance on tasks with long sequences~\cite{tallec_chrono_2018}.
+Leveraging this observation, endowing LSTM units with a distribution of effective timescales constructed to match the power-law temporal structure of natural language improves network performance in language modeling, especially long-range dependencies~\cite{mahto2021multitimescale}.
+In parallel, these ``chrono initialized" LSTMs improved decoding of brain response along the cortical hierarchy in humans~\cite{Jain2020-sq}, potentially unifying mechanisms in artificial and biological neural networks.

+Finally, recent research in deep learning has shown a convergence of principles based on thoughtful inductive biases and initialization, as well as self-supervised pretraining, for learning tasks with long temporal dependencies.
+Although RNN-based architectures can model infinitely long dependencies in theory, simpler implementations based on finite-length temporal convolutions appeared to be more effective at acquiring long timescale memories~\cite{bai2018empirical}, though both architectures learn effective temporal context windows that reflect natural structures in the data (e.g., speech~\cite{Keshishian2021-rj}).